 Among camouflaged military weaponry and vehicles, the dazzle design is probably the coolest.
 In 1903, Norman Wilkinson (a British marine artist) had the brilliant idea to paint ships in dazzle patterns.
 Some had offset stripes and others had false bow waves painted on.
 Many dazzle ships were patterned after animals, such as the zebra, tiger, and leopard.
 In the U.S., these patterns were often called “razzle dazzle.”
 The idea was that the crazy designs would make it difficult for the enemy to detect the outline of the ship, where guns were located, and what the ship’s bearings were.
 When implementing this concept, several different dazzle designs were used, which made it difficult to find conclusive data on which designs worked best and whether or not the designs worked well enough to be cost efficient and worth the effort.

 Low VA Rates respects every troop in uniform and out.
-We do our best to help every veteran and service member afford the homes they love, and we offer the lowest interest rates around.
+We do our best to help every veteran and servicemember afford the homes they love, and we strive to offer very low VA interest rates.
 Contact us today to get started on a purchase or refinance home loan.